Like a Rock

 “You are Peter (Rock), and upon this Rock I will build my Church… I will give you the keys of the kingdom of heaven…”

-Ekklesia refers to a real, gathered assembly, and in the ancient world was often used for structured civic assemblies with authority, not merely an invisible group (cf. Strong’s Concordance, G1577).
+Ekklesia refers to a real, gathered assembly and was often used for structured civic assemblies with authority—not just an invisible group (cf. Strong’s Concordance, G1577).

-2. “Keys of the Kingdom” = Old Testament authority
+• “Keys of the Kingdom” = Old Testament authority:

 • Had real authority